jgcodes2020/GSEGuessWho/README.txt

 then another colon, then finally one last pair of digits (captured).

 The milliseconds are matched by this: (?:\\.(\d{3}))?
+This optionally matches:
-This optionally matches a period (escaped), followed by 3 digits (captured).
+    - a period (escaped),
+    - followed by 3 digits (captured).